|Legler Systems Company|||||AP System|||||Contact Us|||||Help|||||Home||||

-5. Automatic update of yearly purchase totals in the Vendor Master Record helps identify major vendors and avoids special year-end clerical steps.
+5. Automatic update of yearly purchase totals in the Vendor Master Record identify major vendors and avoids special year-end clerical steps.

-6. Identify the vendor invoices being paid by printing the invoice number on the vendor check stub by procedure AP06.
+6. Identify the vendor invoices paid by printing the invoice number on the vendor check stub by procedure AP06.

 9. Print the vendor address from Vendor Master Record on multi-purpose laser checks for direct mailing to the vendor.

-11. Support batch job processing, where report selection parameters are entered online for later batch job processing by a separate job script, so large reports (long running tasks) are printed offline.
+11. Support batch job processing, where report selection parameters are entered online for later batch job processing by a separate job script, so large accounting reports (long running tasks) are printed offline.

 15. Support for either the accrual method (default) or cash method of accounting is set by System-Option-19 in the Company Control Record (DB03).

-16. Auxiliary data input involves processing multiple vendor invoice transactions in the import Transfer File using procedure AP13 to edit and add them to the online database.
+16. Auxiliary data input involves processing multiple vendor invoice transactions in the import Transfer File using update procedure AP13 to edit and add them to the online database.

-The online APS software references four master records in the Database Control System (required) to: (1) control basic system options and functions (Company Control Record), (2) verify User-ID and password and define the computer procedures the user can access plus other user options, such as the screen color code (background color and foreground color), display of real-time dashboards, show dollar sign ($) in all dollar amount fields and Help Window screen colors (User Control Record), (3) validate the GL expense account codes and other user definable codes, such as Pay Code and Location Code (Code Definition Records) and (4) identify special notes or comments about a vendor or vendor invoice by displaying the word "NOTES" on a data entry screen (General Notes Record).
+The online APS software references four master records in the Database Control System (required) to: (1) control basic system options and functions (Company Control Record), (2) verify User-ID and password and define the computer procedures the user can access plus other user options, such as the screen color code (background color and foreground color), display real-time dashboards, show dollar sign ($) in all dollar amount fields and Help Message Window screen color codes (User Control Record), (3) validate the GL expense account codes and other user definable codes, such as Pay Code and Location Code (Code Definition Records) and (4) identify special notes or comments about a vendor or vendor invoice by displaying the word "NOTES" on a data entry screen (General Notes Record).